 The loop.
 The biplane starts a slight dive to build speed.
 As you reach 140 MPH you instinctively lower your head to allow the blast to bypass your face.
 As the nose of the big biplane rises to begin the loop the blast starts to diminish and the G's start to increase, as the nose rises towards vertical the g force eases and speed further decreases.
 The arc continues as you slowly settle and pause at a graceful inverted position.
 Momentary zero g and another great photo.
 The nose then drops and speed picks up as we complete the loop.

 Smile for the cameras!

-The one day Mason Wing Walking training course is $850.
-We also offer a two day course at $1450 for those who wish to spread their training over two days and fly twice as much.
-We are proud to offer our students their first wing walking flights free of charge at the completion of the training course.
-No previous wing walking experience is required.
+The tuition fee covers training plus video and pictures.
+We are proud to offer our students their first wing walking flight free of charge at the completion of the training course.

 The wing walking is a full day deal, show up first thing in the morning and spend typically 4-5 hours practicing and being coached on climbing around the exterior of the Stearman with a safety harness & cable.
 When you have that down, we fly!

 We climb up to around 3500' and power back to a nice slow glide so as to give you a comfortable trek up to the upper wing rack.
 Once you are secured, we throttle up for a series of aerobatics; loops, rolls and hammerheads.
 Then we throttle back again and you climb back into the cockpit.
 While you rest a spell we climb to regain any altitude lost during the aerobatics and glide.
 Then we repeat the process for the lower wing, lying prone on the "javelin".
 While you are still on the wing, we wind down the flight with a gentle slow level flight, allowing you to soak in the experience.